maescalante/CompositeInpainting/README.md

 ## Refinement Patch Nearest-Neighbor
 `refinement_pnn.ipynb`: Generates patch-GAN fusion results by processing coarse-GAN output with two-stage patchmatch to enhance GAN-generated structures with patch textures

+## Blending methods
+`blending_methods.ipynb`: Generates hybrid results by using both high pass filters and Gabor filters.
+Also used to run Deep fill gan results and join the final figuires together